Traffic Management Hi-Vis Requirements (UK)

 • Class 3 hi-vis garments where maximum visibility is required

 Class 3 garments provide the greatest visible surface area, helping ensure workers can be seen from greater distances and from multiple directions.
+In practice, this often means using hi vis coveralls or combining outer layers such as hi vis traffic jackets with hi vis trousers.

 šŸ‘‰ Related guide: Hi-Vis Classes Explained: Class 1, Class 2 & Class 3 (UK)